 Establishing trust requires strong copywriting skills.
 The ultimate purpose of your website and its content is to sell your products or services, and good copywriters know how to do this without relying on pushy sales copy.

 Finally, a good business website is optimized to perform well in search engines.
-Good copywriters use SEO writing techniques to create content based on a targeted keyword strategy.
+Good copywriters use SEO copywriting techniques to create content based on a targeted keyword strategy.
 SEO experts know how to use on-page SEO, off-page SEO, and technical SEO best practices to make sure your content gets discovered by the right customers.